How was your experience with Jerald Goldstein at Fertility Specialists of Texas?

 Describe your experience with Fertility Specialists of Texas.

-Describe your experience with your nurse at Fertility Specialists of Texas.
+Describe the costs associated with your care under Jerald Goldstein at Fertility Specialists of Texas.

 What specific things went wrong at Fertility Specialists of Texas?

-Describe the costs associated with your care under Rebecca Chilvers at Fertility Specialists of Texas.
+Describe the specific things that went wrong at Fertility Specialists of Texas.